 2550, EMSP 2560 and EMSP 2570.
 The successful completion of all of these will result in meeting all clinical standards required by the State Office of Emergency Medical Services and Trauma (SOEMST).
 Topics include: Clinicals.

-EMSP 2550 - Clinical Applications for the Paramedic - V

-This course provides the Para medicine student with supervised clinical experience in various clinical settings.
-EMSP 2550 Clinical Applications for the Paramedic - V is one in a series of courses that also includes: Clinical Applications for the Paramedic - V is one in a series of courses that also includes: EMSP 2510, EMSP 2520, EMSP 2530, EMSP 2540, EMSP 2560 and EMSP 2570.
+Pre-requisites: None Co-requisites: None EMSP 2550 - Clinical Applications for the Paramedic - V (1) This course provides the Para medicine student with supervised clinical experience in various clinical settings.
+EMSP 2550 Clinical Applications for the Paramedic - V (1) This course provides the Para medicine student with supervised clinical experience in various clinical settings.
+EMSP 2550 Clinical Applications for the Paramedic - V is one in a series of courses that also includes: Clinical Applications for the Paramedic - V is one in a series of courses that also includes: Clinical Applications for the Paramedic - V is one in a series of courses that also includes: Clinical Applications for the Paramedic - V is one in a series of courses that also includes: EMSP 2530, EMSP 2530, EMSP 2540, EMSP 2560 and EMSP 2570.
 The successful completion of all of these will result in meeting all clinical standards required by the State Office of Emergency Medical Services and Trauma (SOEMST).
 Topics include: Clinicals.
+Pre-requisites: One

-Pre-requisites: One Required Provisional
+Pre-requisites: One Required Provisional Admission Co-requisites: None